UKDynasty/ukdynasty.github.io/bylaws/index.md

 If a player is traded during the 72 hour window, the any claims are void.

-If more than one team makes a claim on the same player on the same day, priority goes in reverse record order.
+If more than one team makes a claim on the same player on the same day, priority goes to the first owner to make a claim.

 **Compensation:**